084: Unleashing Your Child’s Genius, with Jean Harville

 Get curious and support your child in the struggles they have without judgement.
 With the knowledge we have about brain development and structure, we can better understand our kid's behaviors and the way they learn.
 We can also better understand their strengths and, in turn, lift their self -esteem.

-In this episode of the Parenting ADHD Podcast, I’m talking with online reading strategist, Jean Harville, about the neuroscience behind a positive, strengths-based approach, as well as the tools, strategies, and mindset to help your child thrive.
+In this episode, I'm talking with online reading strategist, Jean Harville, about the neuroscience behind a positive, strengths-based approach, as well as the tools, strategies, and mindset to help your child thrive.

 My Guest